-An accomplished documentary photographer, in the past Mark has used the ocean as an escape for some solace away from his projects.
-Lately, while between projects he's been "hanging out" below the surface trying to capture what happens while swimming on a slow summer's day.
+An accomplished documentary photographer, in the past Mark has used the ocean as an escape for solace away from projects.
+Lately he's been "hanging out" below the surface trying to capture what happens while swimming on a slow summer's day.

 "Coming from a surfing background I used to wonder what happens when we're duck-diving, like, what it looks like from a different angle than what we can see.
 Kinda hard to explain but it has always been on my mind.
 I used to surf with a small video camera and housing attached to my helmet; it worked surprisingly well but my neck couldn't take the impact and stress while trying to duck-dive and capture the right angle.
 Even tried to turn it back on myself to see what happens clearer but that, uh, sucked.
 I looked for a new approach to capture what I was seeking, which basically meant getting off the surfboard."